GSometimes/GSometimes/README.md

 ## 📚 What I'm Learning
 Currently, I am delving into Next.js, Framer Motion, and TypeScript to further enhance my technical prowess.
 I am also continuously building upon my knowledge of React, aiming to stay at the forefront of the latest industry trends and best practices.

-## 🤝 Let's Collaborate
-I am open to collaborating on projects that require a touch of creativity coupled with robust technical implementation.
-Whether it's a fresh interface design, a dynamic web application, or a novel idea that needs a frontend touch, feel free to reach out.

 ## 📫 Get In Touch
 Let's connect!
 You can reach me at [gore.auluck@gmail.com](mailto:gore.auluck@gmail.com).

 ## 🌐 Socials
 <p align="left"><a href="https://www.linkedin.com/in/gore-auluck" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin.svg" width="32" height="32" /></a></p>